vi4m/vi4m.github.io/_posts/2018-12-19-anet-a8-3d-printer.md

 ![IMG_6584-kopia.jpg]({{site.baseurl}}/assets/IMG_6584-kopia.jpg)

-### Broken IKEA doors

-My IKEA dishwasher has been broken one day.
-Quick diagnostic showed broken door.
-One small plastic cap broke I half after many cycles of opening and closing.
-I decided to measure it, and print it out.
-It worked great for 2 weeks, than broke again.
-It showed that the problem was with construction - the arc was too small to bear with weight of doors.
-Having my part modeled was the best part of the game - I just changed one border to enlarge it and - voila.
-Printed 4 parts in advance at once.
-Working great till today.

 ### Dishwasher

-My dishwasher door broke one day.
+My IKEA dishwasher door broke one day.
 The problem was with one small plastic part, which is quite often material used by IKEA furniture.
 I decided to give my 3D printer a try.
 Tinkercad was chosen as the simplest app to quickly prototype part.
 I had no previous 3D-modeling experience whatsoever.

 ![IMG_8047-kopia.jpg]({{site.baseurl}}/assets/IMG_8047-kopia.jpg)
 ![IMG_8039-kopia.jpg]({{site.baseurl}}/assets/IMG_8039-kopia.jpg)
 ![IMG_7933-kopia.jpg]({{site.baseurl}}/assets/IMG_7933-kopia.jpg)
 ![IMG_1895-kopia.jpg]({{site.baseurl}}/assets/IMG_1895-kopia.jpg)
 ![IMG_1890-kopia.jpg]({{site.baseurl}}/assets/IMG_1890-kopia.jpg)

 It took some time to measure the part but it was really quick and easy to print it out.
 I took 3 tries to improve it further to make it slightly bolder than original to not broke anymore.